Updated January 2023

 In fall 2013, I accepted a tenure-track position as an Assistant Professor, Reference and Instruction Librarian at Pierce College.
 Over the next three years, I continued to provide instruction in the library and I also taught classes for credit, including INFO 101: Research Essentials (a two-credit online course taught in Canvas) as well as COLLG 110: College Success, a mandatory three-credit class focusing on academic skills, goal setting, and cognitive psychology.
 I was trained to incorporate Reading Apprenticeship routines in my teaching and I facilitated workshops for other faculty to help them develop reading comprehension skills in their own classrooms.
 In March 2016, I was granted tenure by the Board of Trustees and was promoted to Associate Professor.

 I was very happy at Pierce and enjoyed my work there immensely, but I also continued to look for opportunities to grow as an educator.
-In July 2016, I began a new position as Assistant Professor, Pedagogy & Assessment Librarian at the University of Colorado Denver, where I designed the library’s student learning assessment program and provided internal support to instruction librarians regarding information literacy pedagogy.
+In July 2016, I began a new position as as an assessment librarian at a four-year university where I designed the library’s student learning assessment program and provided internal support to instruction librarians regarding information literacy pedagogy.
 I organized large-scale assessment projects that involved collecting and scoring hundreds of student work samples, analyzing assessment data, and writing assessment reports for administration and campus stakeholders.